ahmedsohair/GitAnonymizer/advanced/README.md

-# VeilMirror
+# GitAnonymizer

-VeilMirror is a system that helps anonymize GitHub repositories for double-anonymous paper submissions.
-A public instance of VeilMirror is hosted at https://your-hostname/.
+GitAnonymizer is a system that helps anonymize GitHub repositories for double-anonymous paper submissions.
+A public instance of GitAnonymizer is hosted at https://your-hostname/.

 ![screenshot](https://user-images.githubusercontent.com/5577568/217193282-42f608d3-2b46-4ebc-90df-772f248605be.png)

-VeilMirror anonymizes the following:
+GitAnonymizer anonymizes the following:

 - GitHub repository owner, organization, and name
 - File and directory names